aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [scribbled diagrams on whiteboards]

-Have any of you ever joined a new team and asked someone if any diagrams exist, only to have that person lead you over to a whiteboard whereupon they start scribbling and freestyling some diagrammatic impressionist art?
+Have any of you ever joined a new team and asked someone if any diagrams exist, only to have that person lead you over to a whiteboard and scribbling and freestyling some diagrammatic impressionist art?

 I certainly have.